 Exhibition

-The exhibition’s author – artist Tomas Lagūnavičius.
+The curator and author of the exhibition is artist Tomas Lagūnavičius.

 About the artist:

-Tomas Lagūnavičius is an active member of many art associations: Association for Visual Arts (AVA), International Network for Contemporary Performing Arts (IETM), Association of Performing Arts Professionals (APAP), International Association of Visual Artists (IAVA), National Association for the Visual Arts (NAVA), Stage Directors and Choreographers Society (SDC), Association for Latin American Art (ALAA), Visual Artists Association (VVA), and Visual Arts Network of South Africa (VANSA).
+The artist regularly exhibits his paintings in various galleries in different countries: Boomer Gallery (London, England), Artly Mix Gallery (São Paulo, Brazil), Artio Gallery (Toronto, Canada), Collect Art (CoA) Gallery (Tbilisi, Georgia), and others.
+Tomas Lagūnavičius is an active member of numerous art associations: the Association of Visual Artists (AVA), the International Network for Contemporary Performing Arts (IETM), the Association of Performing Arts Professionals (APAP), the International Association of Visual Artists (IAVA), the National Association of Visual Artists (NAVA), Society of Directors and Choreographers (SDC), Latin American Art Association (ALAA), Visual Arts Creators Association (VVA), and Visual Arts Network of South Africa (VANSA).

 Exhibition Dates